 Apart from going above and beyond to maintain a neutral skin scent, strive to keep your clothes scent-free as well.
 To do so, start using unscented soap and detergent on your hunting clothes.
 Wash your other clothing items in a separate cycle as well.

-Also, don’t wear your hunting clothes at home.
-Wearing your hunting gear on the drive to the hunting site exposes your clothes to all kinds of unnatural scents, from the leathery scent on your car seats to smoke from the passing vehicles.
+Also, don't wear your hunting clothes at home.
+Wearing your hunting gear on the drive to the hunting site exposes your clothes to all kinds of unnatural scents, from the leathery scent on your car seats to the smoke from the passing vehicles.

 Instead, opt to gear up on the hunting site.
 Pack your hunting clothes in a dry, airtight ziplock bag to limit their exposure to unnatural odors not found in the wild.

 No matter how neutral your skin and clothes smell, you'll still emit some sort of odor while hunting, especially later in the day as you start to sweat.
 With that in mind, never assume an upwind position.

 Trust us, you'll never be able to trick the nose of a wild black bear.
 Stay upwind for even a few seconds and your supposed prey will immediately catch your scent.

 4. Attack at the Right Time

 Prey are often most vulnerable when they're feeding or sleeping.
 Fortunately, black bears love to sleep around.
 In fact, after eating a heavy feast for a couple of hours, you'll soon find them plopping their bodies on the ground to sleep.